December 1964 South Vietnamese coup: Fall out

-The only concession the AFC made was on January 6, 1965, when they made a charade move of officially renouncing all their power to Hương, who was asked to organize elections.
+The only concession the AFC made was on 6 January 1965, when they made a charade move of officially renouncing all their power to Hương, who was asked to organize elections.
 They also agreed to appoint a civilian body and release those arrested in December.
 Khánh had proposed to reinstate civilian rule if a military "organ of control" was created to keep control of them, but Taylor quashed the idea.
 This resulted in an official announcement by Hương and Khánh three days later, in which the military again reiterated their commitment to civilian rule through an elected legislature and a new constitution, and that "all genuine patriots" would be "earnestly assembled" to collaborate in making a plan to defeat the communists.
 The Americans were not impressed with the statement, which was shown to Taylor before it was made public; the State Department dourly announced that "it appears to represent some improvement to the situation".
-Nevertheless, Khánh and Taylor were both signatories to this January 9 announcement.
+Nevertheless, Khánh and Taylor were both signatories to this 9 January announcement.

 Although the coup was a political success for Khánh, it was not enough to stabilize his leadership in the long run.
 During the dispute over the HNC, Khánh had tried to frame the dispute in nationalistic terms against what he saw as overbearing US influence.
 In the long run, this failed, as South Vietnam and the senior officers' careers and advancement were dependent on US aid.
 Taylor hoped Khánh's appeals to nationalism might backfire by causing his colleagues to fear a future without US funding.
 The Americans were aware of Khánh's tactics and exploited it by persistently trying to scare his colleagues with the prospect of a military heavily restricted by the absence of US funding.
 After the December coup, Taylor felt the fear of US abandonment "raised the courage level of the other generals to the point of sacking" Khánh, as many were seen as beholden above all to their desire for personal advancement.

 In January and February 1965, Khánh sensed he could no longer work with Taylor and the Americans, and that his support in the junta was unreliable, so he began to try to set up secret peace talks with the communists.
 Planning for discussions was only beginning, but this was unacceptable to the Americans and hardline anti-communists in the junta, as it meant the bombing campaign against North Vietnam would not be possible.
 When Khánh's plans were discovered, US-encouraged plotting intensified.
-On February 19–20, a coup occurred, and after the original plot was put down by the Young Turks, they forced Khánh into exile as well.
+On 19–20 February 1965, an unsuccessful coup was attempted.
+The original plot was put down by the Young Turks, with a group led by General Nguyễn Chánh Thi and Air Marshal Nguyễn Cao Kỳ – hostile to both the plot and to Khánh himself, and with the backroom support of the Americans – able to force a leadership change on 20 February and take control themselves, forcing Khánh into exile.
 With Khánh out of the way, the bombing campaign started.